codeforkjeff/dbt-sqlite/README.md

 This will create `digest.so`.
 Point to it in your profile config as shown in the example above.

+Mac OS seems to ship with [SQLite libraries that do not have support for loading extensions compiled in](https://docs.python.org/3/library/sqlite3.html#f1), so this won't work "out of the box."
+Accordingly, snapshots won't work.
+If you need snapshot functionality, you'll need to compile SQLite/python or find a python distribution for Mac OS with this support.

 ## Development Notes / TODOs

 ...